ucdavisdatalab/workshop_introduction_to_version_control/05_branching.Rmd

 $ git commit -m 'Explaining which version this is.'
 ```

 All's well so far.
-But say you want to merge this file into `master`.
+But say you want to merge this file into `main`.
 Remember
-that, on `master`, this file reads:
+that, on `main`, this file reads:

 ```
 Hello world!